Frequently Asked Questions

 How do I hand in my study exchange application?

-Follow the detailed instructions indicated on Depart Smart once you have attended an info session!
+Follow the detailed instructions indicated on the Student Exchange Program on MyLearningSpace once you have attended an info session!

 Can I hand in my application late?